osmlab/osm-stream/README.md

 Without browserify: copy `osmstream.js`.
 That works as an `osmStream` global and with UMD.

-With browserify `npm install osmstream`
+With browserify `npm install osm-stream`

 ## api